TesterCC/exp_poc_library/README.md

 ## Intro

-### It's a exp & poc collection based on Python 3.7.X above.
+### It's a exp & poc collection based on Python 3.7.X above, include some modified script.

 ---